weliveindetail/tpde/docs/tpde/overview.md

 - then proceeds in a per-function manner:
   - notify Adaptor that a new function is being compiled
   - ask analyzer to compute block layout and liveness information
-  - setup of static stack slots (this may optionally be deferred to the user)
+  - setup of static stack slots
   - ask architecture-specific implementation to generate the function prologue and set-up assignments for arguments
   - iterate over each block in the order specified by the analyzer: